 You must be considered a permanent employee for two consecutive years for your experience to count.

 There is one caveat here though – your two years can be made up of part-time work as long as you clock a minimum of 20 hours per week for 4 consecutive years.
 Two years of part time work is considered the equivalent of one year full time.

 Some of you may be thinking to yourself, “But Nathan, I have a decade of financial experience running my own business” for example.

 Well good news, the IMA does take special cases into consideration.
 In these cases you must submit a proposal containing your job description showing how your experience qualifies.

-Just a reminder that your CMA experience requirement can be fulfilled prior to sitting for the CMA exam or within 7 years of completing the exam.
+Just a reminder that your CMA experience requirements can be fulfilled prior to sitting for the CMA exam or within 7 years of completing the exam.

 If you have any more questions regarding your work experience, I would encourage you to reach out to the IMA.
-They have a work verification form on their official website and you can email it to them at ima[@]imanet.org.
+They have a CMA Experience Requirement Form on their official website and you can email it to them at ima[@]imanet.org.